aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to PS via .NET" h2=".NET API to Render OFT to PS on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add OFT to PS conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to PS.
+As a .NET developer, you may need to add OFT to PS conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that allows you to convert OFT file format to HTML.
+After that, you can use Aspose.Words for .NET to render HTML to PS.

+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of file format manipulation features.
+It includes APIs for manipulating documents, images, emails, and other file formats.
+With Aspose.Total for .NET, you can easily convert, create, and manipulate various file formats.
+It also provides features for creating, editing, and converting documents, images, emails, and other file formats.

+Aspose.Email for .NET is a powerful API that allows you to convert OFT file format to HTML.
+It provides features for creating, editing, and converting emails.
+It also provides features for managing email messages, attachments, and other email-related tasks.
+With Aspose.Email for .NET, you can easily convert OFT file format to HTML.

+Aspose.Words for .NET is a powerful API that allows you to render HTML to PS.
+It provides features for creating, editing, and converting documents.
+It also provides features for managing document elements, formatting, and other document-related tasks.
+With Aspose.Words for .NET, you can easily render HTML to PS.

+By using Aspose.Total for .NET, Aspose.Email for .NET, and Aspose.Words for .NET, you can easily add OFT to PS conversion features to your applications.
+These powerful APIs provide a comprehensive set of features for manipulating various file formats.
+With these APIs, you can easily convert, create, and manipulate documents, images, emails, and other file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}